-If a complainant and an organisation are unable to resolve the matter directly or through the Commission's facilitation attempt(s), the Commission may refer the matter for mediation.
+If a complainant and an organisation are unable to resolve a data protection dispute between them directly or through the Commission's facilitation attempt(s), the Commission may, without the consent of the complainant and organisation, refer the matter for mediation.

 Currently, the Commission refers unresolved data protection disputes to either the Consumers Association of Singapore ("CASE") or the Singapore Mediation Centre ("SMC") for mediation.
-This is done via established understandings with CASE and SMC to make available mediation services to assist with the resolution of data protection-related complaints14.
-If the complainant and the organisation so agree, they are free to independently approach CASE, SMC, or any other alternative dispute resolution service provider, to resolve the complaint without first coming to the Commission.
+This is done via established understandings with CASE and SMC to make available mediation services to assist with the resolution of data protection-related complaints.
+CASE and SMC will provide their mediation services through their respective panels of independent mediators, in accordance with their respective specified mediation procedures and fee schedules in force at the material time.
+Please refer to CASE and SMC's websites for more information on the fees that will be payable by both parties to a mediation.

+Before lodging a complaint with the Commission, both individuals and organisations may also independently approach CASE or SMC for their mediation services, without first approaching the Commission.
 It is not necessary for parties to approach the Commission in order to refer the matter to mediation.

-The Commission will be establishing a dispute resolution scheme under section 48G of the PDPA.
+The Commission may be establishing a dispute resolution scheme under section 48G(1) of the PDPA.
 Regulations pursuant to section 48G(4) of the PDPA may be issued in the future to prescribe matters pertaining to the operation of such schemes.
 Once established, the Commission may, without the parties' consent, refer the matter for mediation under such a dispute resolution scheme pursuant to section 48G(1) of the PDPA.